-- Reserve replenishments occur in two ways during periods of economic recovery: - Planned A specific amount is included in the adopted budget, and - Unplanned Ending fund balances are higher than budgeted, either due to higher than budgeted revenues or under-expenditures. - Planned amounts are included as part of the adopted budget.
-Planned replenishments toward 80% of the target level shall be set to at least 1% of the General Fund adopted expenditures less reserves. - Unplanned amounts available at the end of each biennium (if any) should help replenish to target faster.
+- · Reserve replenishments occur in three ways during periods of economic recovery: - · Planned A specific amount is included in the adopted budget, - Scheduled After uses of reserves occur, a repayment schedule can be established to repay the use over a specific time period, and - Unplanned Ending fund balances are higher than budgeted, either due to higher than budgeted revenues or under-expenditures. - Planned amounts are included as part of the adopted budget.
+Planned replenishments toward 80% of the target level shall be set to at least 1% of the General Fund adopted expenditures less reserves. - Scheduled amounts are included in the adopted budgets according to the repayment schedule.
+The amount scheduled for repayment will be assumed as part of the balance for determining performance against reserve targets. - Unplanned amounts available at the end of each biennium (if any) should help replenish to target faster.
 A high percentage (up to all) uncommitted funds available at the end of a biennium should be used for reserve replenishment until reserves meet 80% of target and the revenue stabilization reserve is at 100% of target.
 Some or all of those unplanned funds may be used in place of planned (budgeted) amounts in the following biennium to the extent it meets or exceeds the 1% budgeted amount. - Once reserves reach 80% of target and revenue stabilization reserve is at 100%, funds may be used to meet other one time or on-going needs.
-Additional funds should be used to fund a variety of needs, based on the following process: - Set 50% of available cash toward reserves until they are at 100% of target. - The remaining 50% shall be available for one or more of the following needs, depending on the nature of the funds available (one-time or on-going) and in the following order of priority: - Fund liabilities related to sinking funds for public safety and information technology equipment, - Maintain current service levels, - · Fund one-time projects or studies, - · Increase funding for capital purposes, - Restore previous program service reductions, - Potential program and service enhancements. - In terms of priority for replenishing the individual reserves, the following guidelines shall be used: - If the Council Special Projects reserve is below target, replenish to target at the start of each biennium. - If the revenue stabilization reserve is below target, prioritize replenishing the reserve. - To the extent cash is from volatile revenues above budgeted amounts, those funds should be applied to revenue stabilization reserve first. - If unplanned funds are available because planned reserve uses did not occur, those funds should be returned to the source reserve. - The source of uncommitted funds should be taken into consideration (for example, interest earnings over budget could be applied to the capital contingency, since they are one of the designated sources for this reserve).
+Additional funds should be used to fund a variety of needs, based on the following process: - Set 50% of available cash toward reserves until they are at 100% of target. - The remaining 50% shall be available for one or more of the following needs, depending on the nature of the funds available (one-time or on-going) and in the following order of priority: - Fund liabilities related to sinking funds for public safety and information technology equipment, - Maintain current service levels, - · Fund one-time projects or studies,

-- The degree to which an individual reserve is below target (for example, the reserve that is furthest from its target level on a percentage basis might receive a larger share of the funds). - Decisions on how replenishments are allocated to specific reserves will be based on where available funds came from and on each reserve's status at the time the decision is made. - The replenishment policy will provide a mechanism whereby Council may take action to suspend replenishment policies if it was found that special conditions existed warranting such action.
+- Increase funding for capital purposes, - Restore previous program service reductions, - Potential program and service enhancements. - In terms of priority for replenishing the individual reserves, the following guidelines shall be used: - If the Council Special Projects reserve is below target, replenish to target at the start of each biennium. - If the revenue stabilization reserve is below target, prioritize replenishing the reserve. - To the extent cash is from volatile revenues above budgeted amounts, those funds should be applied to revenue stabilization reserve first. - If unplanned funds are available because planned reserve uses did not occur, those funds should be returned to the source reserve. - The source of uncommitted funds should be taken into consideration (for example, interest earnings over budget could be applied to the capital contingency, since they are one of the designated sources for this reserve). - The degree to which an individual reserve is below target (for example, the reserve that is furthest from its target level on a percentage basis might receive a larger share of the funds). - Decisions on how replenishments are allocated to specific reserves will be based on where available funds came from and on each reserve's status at the time the decision is made. - The replenishment policy will provide a mechanism whereby Council may take action to suspend replenishment policies if it was found that special conditions existed warranting such action.